-While today's Caminetto continues to feature many of the shapes which contributed to their spectacular success in the '70s, recently there has also been something of a shaping/aesthetic revolution afoot.
-With Roberto Ascorti and his son, Tomaso "please call me 'Tommy'" at the helm, Caminettos now can bear either of two stamps: 'AR' (Ascorti, Roberto) or "AT" (Ascorti, Tomaso).
-The AR line can present the work of either Roberto or Tomaso (but predominantly the former), and continues to create a fine combination of the Caminetto traditional shapes, as well as many of the new forms which are emerging.
-The AT line is Tommy's alone, and features edge-pushing designs which, heretofore, would have been considered quite unexpected from Caminetto.
+Caminetto pipes are currently made by Roberto and his son Tommaso or "Tommi" Ascorti.
+The workshop continues to feature many of the shapes which contributed to their spectacular success in the '70s, but recently there has also been something of a shaping/aesthetic revolution afoot.
+With Roberto and Tommi at the helm, Caminettos now bear either of two stamps: "AR" (Ascorti, Roberto) or "AT" (Ascorti, Tommaso).
+The AR line presents the work of either Roberto or Tomaso, and continues to include a fine combination of the Caminetto traditional shapes as well as many new, emerging forms.
+The AT line is Tommi's alone, and features edge-pushing designs which, heretofore, would have been considered quite unexpected from Caminetto.

 I Tre Camini